Diagnosis

 • Blood tests.
 Blood tests may help rule out other diseases that can cause symptoms like those of functional dyspepsia.

 • Tests for a bacterium.
 A bacterium called Helicobacter pylori (H. pylori).
 H. pylori can cause stomach problems.
-H. pylori testing may involve a stool sample, the breath, or tissue samples of the stomach taken during endoscopy.
+H. pylori testing may involve a stool sample, the breath or tissue samples of the stomach taken during endoscopy.

 Treatment

 Functional dyspepsia that can't be managed with lifestyle changes may need treatment.
-Treatment depends on your symptoms.
+Treatment depends on symptoms.
 It may combine medicines and behavior therapy.

 Medicines